MinaProtocol/mina/README-dev.md

      ```
    - `goenv install 1.18.10`
    - `goenv global 1.18.10`
-8. Note: If you are seeing conf-openssl install errors, try running `export PKG_CONFIG_PATH=$(brew --prefix openssl@1.1)/lib/pkgconfig` and try `opam switch import opam.export` again.
+   - If in the next step you find the message `compile: version "go1.18.10" does not match go tool version "go1.20.2"`, run `brew remove go`
-9. Invoke `make build`
+8. Invoke `make build`
+  - If you get errors about `libp2p` and `capnp` try with `brew install capnp`
-10. Install language server protocol `opam install ocaml-lsp-server` for better IDE support
+9. Install language server protocol `opam install ocaml-lsp-server` for better IDE support
-11. Set up your IDE (see [customizing your editor for autocomplete](#customizing-your-dev-environment-for-autocompletemerlin))
+10. Set up your IDE (see [customizing your editor for autocomplete](#customizing-your-dev-environment-for-autocompletemerlin))

 ### Developer Setup (Linux)